cybersettler/uiForm/README.md

 ###  Specifying a display configuration

-Another way to determine which controls to display is to specify a display configuration.
+Another way to determine which controls to display is by a display configuration.
 It has the advantage of enabling granular control of how form fields will be displayed.
 Here is an example: